MicrosoftDocs/azure-dev-docs/articles/java/sdk/libraries-drivers-modules.md

 ---
 title: Libraries, drivers, and Spring modules for Azure
-description: Links to the libraries, drivers, Spring modules, and related topics available for use with Azure. ms.date: 10/12/2021 ms.topic: conceptual ms.custom: devx-track-java
+description: Links to the libraries, drivers, Spring modules, and related articles available for use with Azure. ms.date: 10/12/2021 ms.topic: conceptual ms.custom: devx-track-java